-Tabular data in the Session-based self-service view is color coded to indicate the excellent, fair, or poor category the metrics belong to.
+Tabular data on the Session-based self-service view is color-coded to indicate the excellent, fair, or poor category the metrics belong to.
 This categorization is based on the individual threshold levels of the metrics.
 The thresholds are calculated dynamically.
 For more information, see [How are Dynamic Thresholds calculated?

 Similar color coding is applied to the metrics available on expanding the rows in the Session-based self-service view.